Using the Terminal

 mowibox@chroma:~/Documents$ rmdir 5 Folder Folder_3

-To delete a non-empty folder, use rm -r folder_name.
+You can also delete a folder that is not empty with the command rm -r folder_name, or even rm -rf to force the deletion of a protected folder.
 Since we’re talking about rm, let’s move on to that next!

 rm

 The rm filename.ext command removes the file filename.ext.
-Let’s test it—first create a file.
+Let’s test it by creating a file.

 On Linux, you can use touch to create a file (we’ll cover that later).
 For now, let’s assume goodbye.txt exists and that it’s nastily deleted (it’s only goodbye):